 ABS and Electronic Brakeforce Distribution became standard across the board, and a new Multi-mode Manual Transmission option was made available on 1.0-litre models.
-Essentially a clutchless manual gearbox, MMT (see schematic below) could be selected to run in either automatic or manual modes, and was so clever that left to its own devices was more fuel efficient than the regular manual model.
+Essentially a clutchless manual gearbox, MMT (see schematic below) could be selected to run in either automatic or manual modes and was so clever that left to its own devices was more fuel efficient than the regular manual model.

-Unlike many of its competitors, the Toyota Yaris consistently set higher sales figures during every year of its production, to the point where it accounted for one quarter of the brand’s sales in Europe.
+Unlike many of its competitors, the Toyota Yaris consistently set higher sales figures during every year of its production, to the point where it accounted for one-quarter of the brand’s sales in Europe.
 By the time of the arrival of its successor, the first-generation car had sold over 1.2 million units in Europe.

-Second-generation Toyota Yaris
+Toyota Yaris history: second-generation

 First, developing a product that remained faithful to the Yaris DNA of advanced packaging and technology, interior space and versatility, comfort, safety and performance.
 Second, by raising the level of sophistication and refinement.
 And thirdly, by enhancing the overall feel of the vehicle, from driving dynamics and overall quality to more specific details such as the sound of each door closing.

 Once again designed by Toyota’s ED2 facility in France, the new car launched in the UK in January 2006 and sat on a new platform that was bigger in all dimensions.
-Most of this extra space was reserved for the interior, which was now on a par with cars in the class above and featured numerous storage options.
+Most of this extra space was reserved for the interior, which was now on par with cars in the class above and featured numerous storage options.
 There was a total of 18.2 litres of storage capacity in the dashboard alone, including a handy glovebox for the driver made possible because of the centralised instrument cluster.

 Modular rear seats were again included, and each 60:40 section could slide forwards and backwards by up to 150mm to give rear passengers up to 880mm legroom, or increase boot size from 272 to 363 litres.
 If more luggage space was required then a new Toyota Easy Flat rear seat folding system created class-leading capacity.
 It did this by using the available space more rationally, using a cantilever mechanism to sink the rear seat squabs deep into the footwell to create a flat loading area.

 Three- and five-door body styles were produced and there was a choice of three engines.
-The entry-level powerplant was a 1.0-litre three-cylinder VVT-i petrol engine shared with the Aygo, which produced 68bhp, up to 52.3mpg, and low emissions.
+The entry-level powerplant was a 1.0-litre three-cylinder VVT-i petrol engine shared with the Aygo, which produced 68bhp, up to 52.3mpg and low emissions.

-Most popular choice among buyers, however, was the 1.3-litre unit carried over from the previous generation, while the 1.4-litre 1ND-TV diesel engine was also reused but with a specification uprated to 90bhp in common with the contemporary Corolla model.
+The most popular choice among buyers, however, was the 1.3-litre unit carried over from the previous generation, while the 1.4-litre 1ND-TV diesel engine was also reused but with a specification uprated to 90bhp in common with the contemporary Corolla model.

 By December 2006 the millionth Yaris had rolled off the production line in France and production was raised once again to 270,000 units per year.
 But there remained one noticeable omission from the second-generation line-up – a sporting derivative.
 Indications of a more athletic version had been revealed at the Geneva Motor Show back in February 2006, followed by the revealing of the production model at the Paris Motor Show in September of the same year.

 Launched in February 2007, the three- or five-door SR 1.8 was the first Toyota to be powered by a new 1.8-litre Dual VVT-i engine, equipped with intelligent valve timing on both intake and exhaust cycles for smoother performance and greater efficiency.
-Maximum output was 131bhp at 6,000rpm, which dispatched the dash to 62mph in 9.3 seconds and offered combined cycle fuel economy of 39.2mpg.
+Maximum output was 131bhp at 6,000rpm, which dispatched the dash to 62mph in 9.3 seconds and offered a combined cycle fuel economy of 39.2mpg.